PAFR Fellows Program

 This program seeks to connect local governments interested in developing a PAFR for the first time with a graduate students looking for practical experience.
 Together, they work to produce a PAFR that meets the criteria of GFOA’s PAFR Award program while also improving financial transparency and communication for the government.

 Governments pay the regular $250 GFOA application fee for the PAFR award program.
-GFOA then provides 100% plus additional matching funds to support the graduate student in producing the PAFR.
+GFOA will identify PAFR Fellows and provide a stipend to support them in producing the PAFR.
 At the end of the program, the PAFR is submitted to GFOA for award consideration.

 1. Financial Transparency: The primary expectation is to enhance financial transparency.
 Governments should aim to provide their constituents with a clear and easily understandable overview of the government's financial performance, including revenues, expenditures, debt, and major financial accomplishments.